 SEO is important for a website operating in any niche, but in the increasingly important world of e-commerce, it’s more important than ever.
 As big bricks and mortar retail businesses who have never made online sales a priority were forced online due to the COVID-19 pandemic their brand clout, and bigger budgets, have made it even harder for smaller e-commerce retailers to stand out.

 But not impossible.
-In fact, with the right products, the right website and effective social media and SEO campaigns, all kinds of smaller e-retailers are thriving.
+In fact, with the right products, the right website and effective social media and SEO campaigns with setting long-term SEO strategy, all kinds of smaller e-retailers are thriving.
 It’s a good time to get into e-commerce, as long as you have a plan.
 But should that plan include an e-commerce blog?

 If you run an online-only company or have a brick and mortar business with a sales website, you may indeed wonder whether adding a blog to your e-commerce website is important for SEO or not.
 It’s an extra hassle in the minds of many retail business owners, and chances are you already have plenty of those.